 The complexity of accounting standards for charities and the continual updating of the regulations means you should regularly check that you are up to date with the law.
 Draw up a comprehensive training programme so that time is put aside for refresher courses and for learning about any new obligations that your finance team and your trustees might have.

 Like what you’ve seen?
-Read more financial management guidance, blogs and insights.
+Check out our latest financial management blogs to discover more helpful insights.